MDmubarak786/Fingertip/README.md

 ```

-👋 ❤️This is Flutter application made it for Easily access your apps through one app .This is useful for large number of apps using in one mobile.
+👋 ❤️This is Flutter application made it for Easily access your apps through one app .

+🟢 This is useful for large number of apps using in one mobile.

-this app helpfull to open the another app from this app .using this app we don't want to remember the where are the apps.
+🟢 This app helpfull to open the another app from this app .

+🟢 Using this app we don't want to remember the where are the apps.

 🟢 Added Splash Screen